monetplus/MEPiSDK_iOS/README.md

     ```

 #### Issue initial client certificate
 Initial client certificate is used to authenticate mobile application during network calls in first login scenario.
 The certificate is valid only for a few minutes.
 Mobile Application can request issuing of initial certificate from server before login scenario or during scenarion if previous certificate expires.
-Classes in MEPi SDK, that are calling enpoints protected by initial client certificates provide API to update client certificate if needed.

 ##### Components & classes supporting Initial certificate issuing scenario:
 - `MEPi.InitialClientCertificates`